-Concerning behavior that's been happening for a few days or even a few weeks is often a response to an event.
+Concerning behavior that's been happening for a few days or even a few weeks is often a response to something that has happened.
 Part of knowing if a child needs professional help is noticing behaviors that are short-term responses, and probably don't require intervention, and those things that persist over time.
 Uncontrollable crying before a big test is probably not something that needs professional attention, but crying over daily activities for several weeks possibly does.